Anurag Thakur: Professional player

 Anurag Thakur played a Ranji Trophy match against Jammu & Kashmir in November 2000 when he was the president of HPCA.
 He has played one match in first-class cricket representing Himachal Pradesh and leading the team as captain in a match against Jammu and Kashmir in the 2000/2001 season.
 Jammu and Kashmir won by 4 wickets.
 He "picked himself" for the match so as to fulfill the BCCI criterion (which requires state administrators to have at least one first-class match experience) for becoming a selector at the state level.
 After the match, he appointed himself as the chairman of selectors of HPCA Ranji trophy cricket team.

 This debut was his one and only first-class cricket match.
 This experience in first-class cricket enabled his induction into the BCCI national junior selection committee, satisfying the condition that only first-class players could be national selectors.

 Administrative head

-Thakur served as the president of the Himachal Pradesh Cricket Association for four straight terms since 2000.
+Anurag Thakur served as the president of the Himachal Pradesh Cricket Association for four straight terms since 2000.
 His tenure saw development of five stadium in Himachal Pradesh including the stadium in Dharamsala.

 He was the president of the Board of Control for Cricket of India order on 2 January 2017.
 Early on in his administrative tenure, he gained fame for possibly being the first cricketer to have made his first-class debut after taking over as the president of the Himachal Pradesh Cricket Association (HPCA) in July 2000.